nodejs/node/doc/api/fs.md

 * `gid` {integer}
 * Returns: {Promise}

-Changes the ownership of a file then resolves the `Promise` with no arguments upon success.
+Changes the ownership of a file then fulfills the `Promise` with no arguments upon success.

 ### `fsPromises.copyFile(src, dest[, mode])`